pgherveou/squid/README.md

 </pre>

-A sample project using .coffee files and stylus stylesheet should have the following organisation
+A sample project using coffee, stylus and jade should have the following organisation

 <pre>
 ./